ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 One used when the actions executed within the Promise completed successfully, <code>resolve</code>, and the case when the actions executed within the Promise didn't complete successfully, <code>rejected</code>.

-Let us then look at each function starting with the resolve callback.
-The resolve callback is used to inform the Promise instance that the executed actions were successful.
-The user can pass the returning value of the Promise instance to the resolve function like the following.
+Let us then look at each function starting with the <code>resolve</code> callback.
+The <code>resolve</code>
+callback is used to inform the Promise instance that the executed actions were successful.
+The user can pass the returning value to the Promise instance using the <code>resolve</code> function like the following.

 ```javascript
 const p =  new Promise((resolve, reject) => {